ZLI-afk/autohelper/README.md

 # autohelper
-Package for large scale autotest
+Python package for large scale autotest and post data process on hpc2021.